 The AMIDuOS doesn’t support Google Play Store but they have an Amazon App store and always you can install any APK file if you wish.
 The emulator is capable of handling high-end games, but to the disappointment, there is no keyboard and mouse mapping feature.
 But external gamepad support is available in case you wish to enjoy the games.

 Another amazing feature of the AMIDuOS is it comes rooted out of the box, so you can install apps for root privileged and make the most out of the emulator system.
 Though the DuOS is a paid platform with a 30-day free trial and followed by $15.
-But the support and feature it offers are worth the buy.
+But the support and features it offers are worth the buy.

 Features of AMIDuOS